Why do deep convolutional networks generalize so poorly to small image transformations?: Discussion

 \section{Discussion}

-CNN architectures were designed based on an intuition that the convolutional structure and pooling operations will give invariance to translations and small image deformations "for free".
-In this paper we have shown that this intuition breaks down once subsampling, or "stride" is used and we have presented empirical evidence that modern CNNs do not display the desired invariances since the architecture ignores the classic sampling theorem.
-This still leaves open the possibility of a CNN learning invariance from the data but we have shown that the ImageNet training and testing examples include significant photographer's bias so that it is unlikely that a system will learn invariance using these examples.
+CNN architectures were designed based on an intuition that the convolutional structure and pooling operations will give invariance to translations and small image deformations ``for free''.
+In this paper we have shown that this intuition breaks down once subsampling, or ``stride'' is used and we have presented empirical evidence that modern CNNs do not display the desired invariances since the architecture ignores the classic sampling theorem.
+This still leaves open the possibility of a CNN learning invariance from the data augmentation procedure but we have shown that this is not the case.
+Rather, data augmentation teaches the network to be invariant to translations but only for images that are visually similar to typical images seen during training, i.e. images that obey the photographer's bias.

 In addition to pointing out these failures, the sampling theorem also suggests a way to impose translation invariance by ensuring that all representations are sufficiently blurred to overcome the subsampling.
-However, such blurred representations may lead to a decrease in performance, especially in datasets and benchmarks that contain photographer's bias.
 Alternatively, one could use specially designed features in which invariance is hard coded or neural network architectures that explicitly enforce invariance \citep{sifre2013rotation,gens2014deep,cheng2016learning,cheng2016rifd,dieleman2016exploiting,dieleman2015rotation,xu2014scale,worrall2017harmonic,cohen2016group}.
-Again, as long as the datasets contain significant photographer's bias, such invariant approaches may lead to a decrease in performance.
+However, trying to guarantee invariance to transformation for {\em any} input pattern, may end up hurting performance in datasets that contain significant photographer's bias.